Waigwe/Agricultural-Advisory-System/README.md

-# Flutter project
+# Flutter Project

-A Flutter project with animated bottom navigation bar with pages.
+An Agricultural Advisory System for small-scale farmers with an aim to improve yields.